plugin-llms

 () => trueDetails:

-frontmatter.llmstxtor not generated from Markdown files will be excluded anyway.
+frontmatter.llmstxtor pages not generated from Markdown sources will always be excluded, regardless of this setting.

 domain